re4388/Angualr_router_class_note/README.md

 - 100 pages is one page (index.html / app component) in SPA => how? => router mechanism
 - Only app component keep live in all Angular, other component，就是換component
 - no wild card in real word -> hard to debug
-    - the default active css class functionality will active includ. parent and selected child note, and you can deactive
+    - the default active css class functionality will active include. parent and selected child note, and you can de-active
     - hash router and original route is nearly no dif for user... and SEO is a better for not hash, and sometimes, we can't rewrite url..we have to use hash route
     - use `a-router` intelligence to avoid type wrong word
-    - suggest not to use `auto-save` in vscode, due to its conti. building and sometimes mess up the build process (but I prefer autosave and I will constantly rebuild)
+    - suggest not to use `auto-save` in vscode, due to its continous. building and sometimes mess up the build process (but I prefer auto-save and I will constantly rebuild)
 - state
     - 路由就是狀態管理
     - 類別裡面的屬性就是資料就是狀態